DevAdeelAhmad/portfolio/README.md

-This repo is for a modern portfolio developed using NextJs(React), TypeScript, Resend.
+This repo is for my portfolio developed using NextJs(React), TypeScript, TailwindCSS, Framer Motion and Resend for emails.